-As a homeowner, you probably have several ideas on how to turn your old bathroom into a nice oasis—a bathroom that can help you not only to start the day right, but also to give a pleasant end to a tiring day.
+As a homeowner, you probably have several ideas on how to turn your old bathroom into a nice oasis—a bathroom that can help you not only start the day right but also give a pleasant end to a tiring day.
 The cost of remodeling, however, can be daunting.
-Don’t feel discouraged though.
+Construction tools, materials, and labor fees require a significant amount of money.
+Don’t feel discouraged, though.
 Instead of forgetting about getting that bathroom you deserve due to the cost, take a look at these tips on how you can save a few bucks to get that bathroom you’ve been visualizing.

 Leave The Plumbing Alone

-Expand or rearrange your bathroom only when absolutely necessary.
+So, expand or rearrange your bathroom only when absolutely necessary.
 It’s always an option, but you need to carefully consider the benefits versus the huge bill that such a renovation would entail.
-If you want your bathroom to give the appearance of being spacious, paint the walls a lighter color, change the shower curtain in favor of a glass door, or add a skylight.
-These may add to your expenses, but they are cheaper than moving those load-bearing walls as well as the plumbing.
+If you don’t have any water line issues, you can focus on redesigning your space without rearranging its features.
+For instance, if you want your bathroom to give the appearance of being spacious, paint the walls a lighter color, change the shower curtain in favor of a glass door, or add a skylight.
+These may add to your expenses, but they are cheaper than moving those load-bearing walls, as well as the plumbing.

 Give your bathroom mirror a stylish look by framing it.
 The frame hides the mirror’s normal wear and tear.
 Besides, it can make your mirror stand out, giving it that elegant look that gives your bathroom an overall trendy vibe.
+You can pick the design and color of the frame based on the overall aesthetic of your bathroom.
+For instance, if the space has light and earthy tones, use wood to frame your mirror.
 And if you want to go the whole hog, you could replace that clunky and boring medicine cabinet with one of these colorful vanities and transform your bathroom into something more modern and comfortable.
 Plus, you’ll be adding a lot more storage.